Mamiololo01/Build-a-CRUD-API-with-Lambda-and-DynamoDB/README.md

 Choose Create function.

-For Function name, enter http-crud-tutorial-function.
+For Function name, enter httpcrudlambda

 Under Permissions choose Change default execution role.

 Select Create a new role from AWS policy templates.

-For Role name, enter http-crud-tutorial-role.
+For Role name, enter httpcrudlambdarole

 For Policy templates, choose Simple microservice permissions.
 This policy grants the Lambda function permission to interact with DynamoDB.

-Note
 This tutorial uses a managed policy for simplicity.
 As a best practice, you should create your own IAM policy to grant the minimum permissions required.

 Choose Create function.